February 17, 2002 – 5:45

 Coralis wetted her hair and rubbed shampoo through it.

-"I really want to go watch a game."
+"I want to go watch a game."

 Frank served Coralis coffee while she was still busy washing her hair above the sink.